 Once your balance sheet is complete, write a brief analysis for each of the three financial statements.
 The analysis should be short with highlights rather than in-depth analysis.
-The financial statements themselves (the income statement, cash flow projections, and balance sheet) should be placed in your business plan's appendices.
+The financial statements themselves should be placed in your business plan's appendices.